Olivier Pérez González

-Olivier Pérez González was the Citizens' Action Party (PAC for its Spanish initials).
+Olivier Pérez González (born 8 June 1949) is a Costa Rican lawyer and retired politician who served as a deputy in the Legislative Assembly from 2006 to 2010.
+A member of the Citizens' Action Party, he chaired the party from 2013 to 2014.

 He is a lawyer who graduated from Universidad Autónoma de Centro América (Autonomous University of Central America).

 Pérez represented Puntarenas as a deputy between 2006 and 2010.
 As a deputy, he was Secretary of the Commission on Economic and Tourism Affairs.